huckl3b3rry87/MPCDocs.jl/docs/src/mpc/index.md

 In this case, the OCP is solved controls are sent to

 ### Variables
-The states and controls in this model may not be the same as they are in the `OCP` and thus `n.numStates` and `n.numControls` may not represent the number of states and controls, respectively for the `IP`.
+The states and controls in this model may not be the same as they are in the `OCP` and thus `n.ocp.state.num` and `n.ocp.control.num` may not represent the number of states and controls, respectively for the `IP`.

 Variable | Description
 :--- | :---
-`n.mpc.numControlsIP` | number of control variables for the `IP` `n.mpc.numStatesIP` | number of state variables for the `IP` `n.mpc.IPeMap` | mapping
+`n.mpc.ip.control.num` | number of control variables for the `IP` `n.mpc.ip.state.num` | number of state variables for the `IP` `n.mpc.IPeMap` | mapping